The 32nd Annual Hawaiian Steel Guitar Festival was held Sept 27-29, 2018 in Fort Collins, Colorado, featuring Bobby Ingano and Alexis Tolentino

-In Fort Collins, Colorado, home of Colorado State University and gateway to the northern Rocky Mountains.
-For the past 31 years, HSGA has held an annual gathering where members showcase their musicianship, teach each other, jam, and listen to world class Hawaiian Steel guitar.
+For the past 31 years, HSGA has held an annual gathering where members showcase their musicianship, learn from each other, jam, take part in a workshop or two, and listen to world class Hawaiian Steel guitar.

 BOBBY INGANO was born in Lanai City, on Lanai Island.
 Through the family’s radio, he was introduced to rock-and-roll and steel guitar.
 He spent most of his childhood in and out of hospitals being treated for Polio.
 It was here, out of boredom, that he picked up the ukulele and started to play.